 Includes information on how sites were selected, ideas for citizen and community involvement, a visitorís guide, and a list and map of the Wetland Gems® sites.

 Includes a description and photograph of each of the 12 wetland community types in the classification system used by WWA for the purposes of this program.
 More detailed descriptions of community types are available on our website; click on Wetlands of Wisconsin in the menu at the top left.

 We have created a one page "fact sheet" for each site with photographs and information on site ecology, significance, flora, fauna, threats and access.
 Follow these links to explore fact sheets:

 Wetland Gems® List Spreadsheet

 View the site list and details in spreadsheet format, including alternate site names, property owners, wetland community types present, and conservation plans/programs recognizing sites.

-We are excited to announce that the full portfolio of Wetland Gems materials is now available in a convenient, spiral-bound book.
-The book features the statewide map and a one-page fact sheet for each Wetland Gem site.
-Click link above for more information and an order form.
+A full portfolio of Wetland Gems® materials, in a convenient, spiral-bound book.
+The book features the statewide map and a one-page fact sheet for each Wetland Gem® site.

 Historically, wetlands have not been recognized and valued as natural treasures.
 The value typically ascribed to wetlands far underestimates their worth to society.
 Consequently, millions of acres of wetlands in Wisconsin have been drained and filled for conversion to land uses that were and are considered more valuable.
 The misunderstanding and undervaluation of wetlands continues to be one of the key obstacles to reversing the loss of wetland acres through wetland protection, conservation and restoration.